AlexanderSenf/pipelines_intro/README.md

-CWL (Common Workflow Language) differs from Ruffus by being a language to describe a workflow, instead of a framework that deals with all aspects or code and execution.
+CWL (Common Workflow Language) differs from Ruffus by being a language to describe a workflow, instead of a framework that deals with all aspects of code and execution.
 CWL describes what should be done, without prescribing what language, environment, etc. must be used.

 This allows for a (not recommended, but very easy) way to convert